 1. “How will you afford it?”

-Followed by many (unspoken), incorrect assumptions about how you can afford it and they can’t.
+Followed by many false assumptions about how you can afford it and they can't.

-It’s fine – I get it.
-Heck, a HUGE inspiration behind our blog is showing people how travel can be affordable because it’s such a concrete false belief that most people can’t.
-But to be honest, when some people ask this, I think they’re just being nosey.
+It's fine – I get it.
+Heck, the very inspiration behind our blog is showing people how travel can be affordable because it's such a concrete false belief that most people can't.
+But let's be real, when some people ask this, they're just being nosey.

 People who ask this are likely questioning whether you will get another job or just come home and be an unemployed bum for life.
 You need to think beyond the concept that the job you have now is the only one you'll ever have.